 - Forest Inn

 Country inn situated in the Dartmoor Forest welcoming walkers, riders, anglers, canoeists, dogs and children.
 Two Dartmoor beers, and Tribute, and local real cider (Sam's, varies) are available, plus another guest ale in summer.
 Good homemade food, using local produce wherever possible, and accommodation, including en-suite guestrooms and a bunkhouse, are offered.
 The bar area has been attractively refurbished recently.
 Horses can be stabled by prior arrangement.
 Duchy of Cornwall fishing permits available for holders of a current NRA licence.
-As with most Dartmoor pubs, it is worth checking that the pub will be open when you plan to visit.
-Please note that from 1st Nov 2017, the pub will be closed all day, and food will not be available on Sunday evenings until the pub reverts back to their summer opening hours (around Easter 2018).
+Please note as with all Dartmoor pubs, you should check directly with the pub that it will be open when you intend to visit.

 - Forest Inn Hexworthy Hexworthy PL20 6SD ku.oc.roomtradnnitserof@ofni(01364) 631211